CannerCMS/npm-check-install/README.md

 # npm-check-install

-Check the specific package already installed or not.
-If yes, do nothing or install that package
+Check if the specific npm package has already been installed or not.
+If it has been installed, do nothing; Otherwise, install it.

 ## Installation